ryobase/InitGL/README.md

 target_compile_definitions(${PROJECT_NAME} PRIVATE "GLFW_INCLUDE_NONE")
 ```

-To link libraries properly, please refer to this article (https://stackoverflow.com/questions/39598323/how-to-properly-link-libraries-with-cmake) and (https://stackoverflow.com/questions/13703647/how-to-properly-add-include-directories-with-cmake).
+To link libraries properly, please refer to [this post](https://stackoverflow.com/questions/39598323/how-to-properly-link-libraries-with-cmake) and [this post](https://stackoverflow.com/questions/13703647/how-to-properly-add-include-directories-with-cmake).

 On Windows, since I'm using CLion instead of Visual Studio.
 There are a few things that needs to be done.
 For example, DLL may be needed.
 This means `configure_file(${GLFW_DIR}/glfw3.dll glfw3.dll COPYONLY)` should be used.